Algebra over a field

 In mathematics, an algebra over a field (often simply called an algebra) is a vector space equipped with a bilinear product.
 Thus, an algebra is an algebraic structure consisting of a set together with operations of multiplication and addition and scalar multiplication by elements of a field and satisfying the axioms implied by "vector space" and "bilinear".

-The multiplication operation in an algebra may or may not be associative, leading to the notions of associative algebras and non-associative algebras.
+The multiplication operation in an algebra may or may not be associative, leading to the notions of associative algebras where associativity of multiplication is assumed, and non-associative algebras, where associativity is not assumed (but not excluded, either).
 Given an integer n, the ring of real square matrices of order n is an example of an associative algebra over the field of real numbers under matrix addition and matrix multiplication since matrix multiplication is associative.
 Three-dimensional Euclidean space with multiplication given by the vector cross product is an example of a nonassociative algebra over the field of real numbers since the vector cross product is nonassociative, satisfying the Jacobi identity instead.

 An algebra is unital or unitary if it has an identity element with respect to the multiplication.
 The ring of real square matrices of order n forms a unital algebra since the identity matrix of order n is the identity element with respect to matrix multiplication.
 It is an example of a unital associative algebra, a (unital) ring that is also a vector space.

 Many authors use the term algebra to mean associative algebra, or unital associative algebra, or in some subjects such as algebraic geometry, unital associative commutative algebra.

 Replacing the field of scalars by a commutative ring leads to the more general notion of an algebra over a ring.
 Algebras are not to be confused with vector spaces equipped with a bilinear form, like inner product spaces, as, for such a space, the result of a product is not in the space, but rather in the field of coefficients.